couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 ```

 Couchbase is the namespace containing the client and configuration classes with
-which you'll work.
-Enyim.Caching.Memcached contains supporting infrastructure.
+which you'll work. `Enyim.Caching.Memcached` contains supporting infrastructure.
+Because Couchbase supports the memcached protocol, it can
-Recall that Couchbase supports the Memcached protocol and is therefore able to
-make use of the popular Enyim Memcached client for many of its core key/value
+make use of the popular EnyimMemcached client for many of its core key-value
 operations.

-Next create an instance of the client in the Main method.
+Next, create an instance of the client in the `Main` method.
 Use the default
-constructor, which depends on the configuration from app.config.
+constructor, which depends on the configuration from the **app.config** file.

 ```